bbcb/bbcb.github.io/Donate.md

 The target desirable amount is $1000/mo, with expected beta\-results late fall of 2020\.
 We currently have one commitment of 250 euro/month, and two more possible monthly commitments\.

+In August, we have received a donation of €200, but the donor has not indicated whether his name may be disclosed \- we send thanks to him anyway\.

 We will keep you posted on the progress of the project, as well as on the financial progress\.